jedorey/CoRNS/README.md

 If you use this program, please cite:

 Dorey, J.E. & N.R.
 Salinas.
 2016.
 CoRNS.py v.
-1.0.1 A Python utility for Complimentary Reserve Network Selection. doi: 10.5281/zenodo.200391
+1.0.1 A Python utility for Complementary Reserve Network Selection. doi: 10.5281/zenodo.200391

 ================================================================================
 ## REQUIREMENTS